Shamirs Secret Sharing Algorithm In C++ - C++ Programming Tutorial

 Mathematical Foundation of Shamir's Secret Sharing Algorithm

-The mathematical foundation of Shamir's Secret Sharing Algorithm is rooted in polynomial interpolation and finite field arithmetic, ensuring confidentiality and security in secret sharing.
+The basis of Shamir's Secret Sharing Algorithm lies in polynomial interpolation and finite field arithmetic, guaranteeing privacy and protection in the process of sharing secrets.

 1. Polynomial Interpolation